Medical microbiology: Microscopy

 Culture techniques will often use a microscopic examination to help in the identification of the microbe.
 Instruments such as compound light microscopes can be used to assess critical aspects of the organism.
 This can be performed immediately after the sample is taken from the patient and is used in conjunction with biochemical staining techniques, allowing for resolution of cellular features.
 Electron microscopes and fluorescence microscopes are also used for observing microbes in greater detail for research.
+The two main types of electron microscopy are scanning electron microscopy and transmission electron microscopy.
+Transmission electron microscopy passes electrons through a thin cross-section of the cell of interest, and it then redirects the electrons onto a fluorescent screen.
+This method is useful for looking at the inside of cells, and the structures within, especially cell walls and membranes.
+Scanning electron microscopy reads the electrons that are reflected off the surface of the cells.
+A 3-dimensional image is then made which shows the size and exterior structure of the cells.
+Both techniques help give more detailed information about the structure of microbes.
+This makes it useful in many medical fields, such as diagnostics and biopsies of many body parts, hygiene, and virology.
+They provide critical information about the structure of pathogens, which allow physicians to treat them with more knowledge.

 Biochemical tests

 Fast and relatively simple biochemical tests can be used to identify infectious agents.
 For bacterial identification, the use of metabolic or enzymatic characteristics are common due to their ability to ferment carbohydrates in patterns characteristic of their genus and species.
 Acids, alcohols and gases are usually detected in these tests when bacteria are grown in selective liquid or solid media, as mentioned above.
 In order to perform these tests en masse, automated machines are used.
 These machines perform multiple biochemical tests simultaneously, using cards with several wells containing different dehydrated chemicals.
 The microbe of interest will react with each chemical in a specific way, aiding in its identification.

 Serological methods are highly sensitive, specific and often extremely rapid laboratory tests used to identify different types of microorganisms.
 The tests are based upon the ability of an antibody to bind specifically to an antigen.
 The antigen (usually a protein or carbohydrate made by an infectious agent) is bound by the antibody, allowing this type of test to be used for organisms other than bacteria.
 This binding then sets off a chain of events that can be easily and definitively observed, depending on the test.
 More complex serological techniques are known as immunoassays.
 Using a similar basis as described above, immunoassays can detect or measure antigens from either infectious agents or the proteins generated by an infected host in response to the infection.